Contributor: Nathan Murphy. Lesson ID: 13578

 By the 1890s, the United States of America was a very different country than it had been when Irish immigrants began the first nativist populism movement.

-As you watch a portion of What Is Populism? | History, try to answer the following questions:
+As you watch a portion of the following video, try to answer these questions.

-The Greenback party's concern over the gold standard transformed into the Populist party's desire to switch to both a gold and silver standard.
 Because more silver was available, more money could be printed, which could help bring wealth down from the monopolists into the pockets of the average factory worker.

-The Populist party was set to harness the disillusioned American people in the election of 1896 until William Jennings Bryan went on stage at the Democratic National Convention.
+The Populist party was set to harness the disillusioned American people in the election 1896 until William Jennings Bryan went on stage at the Democratic National Convention.

 In one speech, the Populist platform was co-opted by the Democratic Party, creating a new party focused on workers' rights.